 Surprise Corner Viewpoint in Banff

 The Surprise Corner viewpoint sits high above the Bow Falls off of Tunnel Mountain Road.
-There is a small parking lot with enough space for about 10 cars.
+There is a small parking lot with enough space for about 10 cars, which can make parking a bit difficult.
 Across from the parking lot, there is a short flight of stairs and an elevated platform.

-We’ve been to Surprise Corner a countless number of times and have seen it in all kinds of weather and seasons.
+We’ve been to Surprise Corner countless times and have seen it in all kinds of weather and seasons.
 A visit to the viewpoint is great any time of year, but our favorite time is after a fresh snowfall when the trees have a dusting of snow.

-If you wait until late enough in the evening a photo with all the Banff Springs lights can also be very nice.
+If you wait until late enough in the evening, a photo with the Banff Springs all lit up can also be very nice.
 However, it’s not a good spot for astrophotography or spotting the Northern Lights as the light pollution from the resort and town is too great.

 Where is Surprise Corner?